Court Appointed Special Advocates (CASA)

 CASA volunteers are ordinary citizens who want to help their community's children.
 These volunteers are the eyes and ears of the court.
 After an independent investigation, they appear in court to recommend to the judge what is best for the child.

-The CASA offices are located within the Monroe County Community Foundation, 28 S. Macomb Street, Monroe, MI 48161.
+CASA offices are located at 9 Washington Street, Suite C, Monroe, MI 48161.

 CASA is an agency of the Monroe County United Way.